 Charging points

 Buyers of used electric cars suffer from the same infrastructure limitations as new EV buyers.
 The network of public chargers is growing, but if we all switched to electric this year, there wouldn't be anywhere near enough.
-Also, drivers living in flats or houses with no driveway are snookered.
+Also, drivers living in flats or houses with no driveway are very limited.

 Warranty

-Most new electric cars come with a generous eight-year battery warranty, and so far, there's no evidence that battery packs on older EVs degrade massively, although we know they lose some range with age.
-However, there’s always a worry that future owners could be landed with an expensive battery replacement bill out of warranty.
+Most new electric cars come with a generous battery warranty of around eight years.
+So far, there's no evidence that battery packs on older EVs degrade massively, although we know they lose some range with age.

 I'm an experienced journalist, digital editor and copywriter, now specialising in motoring.
 I’m editor of Automotive Blog and have worked across the media in newspapers, magazines, TV, teletext, radio and online for household names including the BBC, GMTV, ITV and MSN.
 I’ve produced digital content in the financial sector for Lloyds Bank, Nationwide and the Money Advice Service.
 I'm married with two children and live near Bath in Somerset.